shivji-sj/Python-Projects/README.md

 ## Python Program List :

-001 Dice Rolling
-002 Random Number Guesser
-003 Timer
-004 Digital Clock

-# Some description about the projects.
 001 Dice Rolling : It is the program to roll the dice.
 It is usefull game like "Ludo" and other games. where we need to roll the dice.
 ![sample3](https://github.com/shivji-sj/Python-Projects/assets/67848182/145b7175-5272-47ea-a858-1a1ae4b89e0a)
 ![sample2](https://github.com/shivji-sj/Python-Projects/assets/67848182/b1582f3f-43e7-4dfa-857d-3ca9072e25fe)